maxonrow/mxw-sdk-js/docs/api-kyc.rst

 -------

 :sup:`prototype` . getKycAddress ( keyComponent ) |nbsp| `=> string`
-    Compute kyc address from key components by SHA2-256 cryptographic hash.
+    Compute kyc address from key components by SHA2-256 cryptographic hash and convert into bech32 format.

     The valid key components are: